tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 Written over a period of three years, based on ideas developed over the previous decade, but never published during his lifetime.

+### Original Was in French

+Written in French, this "book" remained unpublished in his lifetime.

+Titles used on some of the manuscripts:

+- L'Art Et La Vie
+  - The Art and the Life
+- L'Art Nouveau - La Vie Nouvelle (La Culture des Rapports Purs)
+  - The New Art - The New Life (The Culture of Pure Relationships)
+- L'Art Et La Vie - La Culture de la Forme et de Ses Rapports Vers Une Equivalence Universelle
+  - Art and Life: The Culture of Form and of its Relationships toward Universal Equivalence

 *All emphasis is in the original.*

 > We distinguish various tendencies in the new painting.